 There are several types of FDA approved fillers on the market that work well on the deeper facial folds, facial hollowness or the perio-oral lip area.
-They are the hyaluronic acid products and collagen stimulators.
-We currently offer the Allergan, Inc. products of Voluma, Juvederm® , the Valeant Aesthetic products of Restylane® and Perlane® and Sculptra® Aesthetic.
+They are the hyaluronic acid products and collagen stimulators of Voluma, Juvederm®, Restylane®, Restylane Silk and Lyft as well as Belotero and Sculptra® Aesthetic.

-Hyaluronic acid products include Juvederm®, Voluma, Restylane® and Perlane®.
 Hyaluronic acid is found naturally in our bodies and therefore these products do not require a pre-skin test to determine if a patient might have a reaction.
 In addition, these products are now formulated with lidocaine to numb the area as the injections are performed.
-Many patients will also prepare with topical numbing cream prior to their initial injections to enhance their comfort level for this short in-office procedure.
+Many patients will also prepare with topical numbing cream prior to their initial injections to enhance their comfort level for these short in-office procedures.

 Typically most patients find their resultat can last anywhere from 5 - 15 months before they are ready for more.
-Of course, this will vary with the product used and the patient.
+This may vary with the product used and the patient.
 After the treatment our patient should expect some bruising, swelling and redness which can last up to two weeks after their injections.

-The collagen stimulating prodcuts including Sculptra® Aesthetic, Radiesse® and Artefill® are also on the market however, in our practice we mainly use the latest addition, Sculptra® Aesthetic.
+The collagen stimulating prodcuts including Sculptra, Radiesse® and Artefill® are also on the market however, in our practice we mainly favor Sculptra®.
 These products are all designed to stimulate the thickening of the subdermal layers to create more volume.
-Radiesse® and Artefill® show an immediate correction much like the hyaluronic acid fillers and can be used in the naso-labial folds.
-Sculptra® Aesthetic is used to fill areas of diffuse volume loss such as the temples or hollows of the cheeks.
+Radiesse and Artefill show an immediate correction much like the hyaluronic acid fillers and can be used in the naso-labial folds.
+Sculptra is used to fill areas of diffuse volume loss such as the temples or hollows of the cheeks.
 The products we love for the lip area are Restylane Silk and Belotero.
 We're seeing beautiful, soft and natural looking results with these new additions to the injectable arena.

-The results from Sculptra® injections take several weeks to months to develop (they are not immediate) and have been shown to last for up to 2 years after the first treatment session.
-Volumizing the face with Sculptra® Aesthestic is typically done in seveal sessions spaced several months apart.
-Sculptra® would not be recommended if you had any allergy to dissolvalbe suture or if you have a history of keloid scar formation.
+The results from Sculptra injections take several weeks to months to develop (they are not immediate) and have been shown to last for up to 2 years after the first treatment session.
+Volumizing the face with Sculptra is typically done in seveal sessions spaced several months apart.
+Sculptra would not be recommended if you had any allergy to dissolvable suture or if you have a history of keloid scar formation.